LaunchCodeEducation/lchs/src/chapters/modules/exercises.rst

 #.
 Add code to complete the ``random_from_list`` function.
 It should take a
-   list as an argument and then return a :ref:`randomly selected element <random-list-item>` from that list.
+   list as an argument and then return a :ref:`randomly selected element <random-collection-item>` from that list.
 #.
 Place any loose statements you find in the ``random_select.py`` code into a
    ``main()`` function.
 #.
 Import the ``random_select`` module into the main function code.